-Mechanism <Operation>
+■ Mechanism <Operation>

-- Interlocking operation is carried out with the air-conditioning machine, and the time of 2 hours passing after an operation stop is judged to be night.
+- 1. Interlocking operation is carried out with the air-conditioning machine, and the time of 2 hours passing after an operation stop is judged to be night.
 (The same judgment as the present preparatory operation) - 2.
-After 2-hour progress, when indoor temperature is higher than the preset temperature of an airconditioning machine and higher than outdoor temperature, operation is started. - Operation will be stopped if indoor temperature falls to airconditioning machine preset temperature. - Effect (Field Setting by remote controller) - It is reduction of about 5% of air-conditioning load at the time of cooling operation.
+After 2-hour progress, when indoor temperature is higher than the preset temperature of an airconditioning machine and higher than outdoor temperature, operation is started. - 3.
+Operation will be stopped if indoor temperature falls to airconditioning machine preset temperature.